Beee4life/acf-city-selector/README.md

 This plugin is not 100% finished yet.
 It won't break anything but be on the look out, just in case.

-This plugin hasn't been tested yet in the following situations.
+This plugin doesn't work (yet) in the following situations:
-* multiple single field instances
+* as a repeater field in groups
-* multiple single field instances in a group field
+* as a single field inside a flexible content block
-* as a single field or in a repeater field inside a flexible content block
+* as a repeater field inside a flexible content block

-* in a repeater field in groups
+This plugin hasn't been tested yet in the following situations:
-* as a single field or in a repeater field on a user page
+* as a single or repeater field on a user page
 * most front-end usage (except single use)

 <a name="todo"></a>